This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Country music star, Lauren Alaina is Savannah’s new best friend.
 This is what a visit to the Grand Ole Opry can do – introduce your children to a whole new world.

 We had the pleasure of meeting Lauren backstage and she cuddled Savannah and gave both girls a signed poster from the evening’s show.
-It’s proudly on displaying their rooms now.
+It’s proudly on display in their rooms now.

 The honor and tradition of the Grand Ole Opry family is something to experience.
 We loved it so much we went twice, and I’ll go every time we visit Nashville from now on.